JSON Formatter

 }

-Frontend engineers pretty-printing JSON configs like tsconfig.json and package.json
+Frontend engineers tidying config files like tsconfig.json and package.json

-QA testers inspecting webhook payloads and saved fixture files
+QA testers inspecting webhook payloads and saved test fixtures

-Data analysts reformatting exported JSON datasets for readability
+Data analysts reformatting exported JSON datasets before review

 Why use JSON Formatter?